jasutiin/jobsyk-bot/README.md

 Now you can run the script!

 ```
-# Run the Python app
+# Run the Python app (while in venv, if not then activate it again)
 $ python script.py <location>

 # Example